fiberplane/fpx/packages/client-library-otel/README.md

-# Fiberplane Hono Opentelemetry Library
+# Fiberplane Hono OpenTelemetry Library

 This is a client library that will send telemetry data to a *local* Fiberplane Studio server upon every incoming request and outgoing response, in order to be visualized in the Studio UI.